MFILDAO/Community/SECURITY.md

 ### response process

 Our core developers poll each repository for issues, and fix bugs and security holes within 30 days of discovering or receiving them.

-### write at the end

-- Please do not discuss security vulnerabilities in public communities.
-- Please do not discuss security vulnerabilities in public communities.
-- Please do not discuss security vulnerabilities in public communities.

-Thanks.